HairuoZeng/bioinfoandseqanalysis.test/README.md

-# BioinfoAndSeqAnalysis
+# bioinfoandseqanalysis.test
-Repository for the Lund Bioinformatics and Sequence Analysis course (BINP11)
+Sample repository for the Lund Bioinformatics and Sequence Analysis course (BINP11)